dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
-um yeah I
+yes I
-mean I personally think conflict is a part of life and generally speaking a kind of positive thing in the sense that you know sometimes ideas need to be tested you know in the in the public sphere and had go through a debate process and you know maybe having
+mean I personally think conflict is a part of life and generally speaking a kind of positive thing in the sense that you know sometimes ideas need to be tested you know in the public sphere and had go through a debate process and you know maybe having
-I emotional content behind them is not always helpful but yeah it's a part of life so the fact that the stuff and you know frankly I enjoy playing like war games and things like that too so like
+I emotional content behind them is not always helpful but it's a part of life so the fact that the stuff and you know frankly I enjoy playing like war games and things like that too so like